+from: Presidency

-from: Presidency to: Working Party on Intellectual Property (Patents) No. prev. doc. : 9124/08 PI 24 COUR 19 Subject : Draft Agreement on the European Union Patent Court
+Working Party on Intellectual Property (Patents)

+No. prev. doc.: 11270/08 PI 32 COUR 32

+Subject: Draft Agreement on the European Union Patent Court and draft Statute

-Delegations will find in Annex a revised joint Slovenian and French Presidency working document containing a Draft Agreement on the European Union Patent Court for discussion at the meeting of the Intellectual Property (Patents) Working Party on 24-25 July 2008.
-The revised version takes account of the discussions in the Working Party on 28 May 2008 and 11 June 2008 as well as of comments and observations received from stakeholders.
+Delegations will find in Annex a Presidency working document containing a revised version of the Draft Agreement on the European Union Patent Court, for discussion at the meeting of the Intellectual Property (Patents) Working Party on 11 November 2008.
+This revised version takes account of the discussions in the Working Party on 24-25 July 2008 and on 11 September 2008 as well as of written comments submitted by delegations.

-Delegations will also find annexed the draft Statute of the European Union Patent Court and the list of issues to be included in the Rules of Procedure.
+Delegations will also find in the Annex to the Draft Agreement a revised draft Statute of the European Union Patent Court and the list of issues to be included in the Rules of Procedure.